Naples Airport to Sorrento: €10 Bus vs €90 Transfer

 Official Naples taxis operate on a fixed-rate tariff from the airport to Sorrento.

-Price: EUR 100 to EUR 120 (fixed rate, displayed on a sign at the taxi rank).
+Price: €100 to €120 (fixed rate, displayed on a sign at the taxi rank).
 Beware of unofficial drivers offering rides — always use the official rank.

 Journey time: 60 to 80 minutes.

 The catch: More expensive than a private transfer for essentially the same service.
 Availability can be limited during busy periods.
 Communication may be difficult if the driver does not speak English.
+No flight monitoring — if your plane is delayed, you queue again at the rank.

 Option 5: Rental Car

 Renting a car gives you maximum flexibility, but driving on the Sorrento Peninsula and Amalfi Coast requires confidence.
 The roads are narrow, winding, and often congested in summer.
-Parking in Sorrento is limited and expensive (EUR 3 to EUR 5 per hour in the centre).
+Parking in Sorrento is limited and expensive (€3 to €5 per hour in the centre, or €15–25 per day in a garage).

 When it makes sense: If you plan to explore the countryside, visit Pompeii and Herculaneum independently, or travel to Calabria or Puglia during your trip.
 For a Sorrento-only stay, a car is more trouble than it is worth.